 A storage solution designed for a modern media production workflow affords the connectivity and resources to handle concurrent use from a large group of students.
 It should take into account the nature of the work and cater specifically to media use.
 It should provide software tools to manage user permissions for more collaborative or more secure parts of the coursework.

-Whether you’re spinning up a brand new syllabus for film or digital production, or looking to improve your existing lab facilities, here are some things to consider when looking for a shared storage solution that will provide the necessary hands-on experience to your aspiring editors and creators.
+Whether you’re spinning up a brand new syllabus for film or digital production, or looking to improve your existing lab facilities, here are some things to consider when looking for a collaborative video editing server that will provide the necessary hands-on experience to your aspiring editors and creators.

 - No matter what computer in the lab a student sits down in front of, they should be able to open their project and work directly over the network.
 They should also expect that their work is stored securely, protected from other students, and available for central backup.